AYehia0/libsys/README.md

 # Library Management System

 This is a simple API created to manage a library system.

-The API is documented using swagger.
+~~The API is documented using swagger.~~
+I am going to use postman docs to share the api docs as I found swagger is pain to setup and make it auto register routes (I still may add this!)

 ## The Database
 ![](.assets/database_lib.png)